-Chain tension 55 58 mm (2.17 2.28 in) Turn adjusting screws 3 on the left a and right chain adjusters are in the sar marks A. The rear wheel is then corre
+Chain tension 55...
+58 mm (2.17...
+2.28 in)

+Turn adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters are in the same position relative to the reference marks A. The rear wheel is then correctly aligned.

 - Tighten nuts 2.

 - Make sure that chain adjusters 4 are fitted correctly on adjusting screws 3.

 - Tighten nut 1.

+Guideline